saimj7/awesome-electric-vehicles/README.md

 Lamborghini and MIT patent a new material for supercapacitors!
 How electrifying is that?

 [***Five challanges on the road to E-mobility:***](https://www.volvoce.com/global/en/news-and-events/news-and-stories/2019/five-challenges-on-the-road-to-electromobility/)
-Hear from Volvo on notch challenges towards the electromobility and how to overcome them!
+Hear from Volvo on the top-notch challenges towards electromobility and how to overcome them!

 [***Driverless E-trucks begin deliveries:***](https://www.independent.co.uk/news/world/europe/driverless-lorries-electric-deliveries-public-roads-sweden-)
 Driverless electric lorries begin deliveries in Sweden!
 Developers estimate vehicle will reduce road freight operating costs by about 60 %.